24/7 Emergency Service

 Even a quick trip inside can turn into a fire emergency.

-Stay close while cooking and assign another adult if you need to step away.
+Stay close while cooking, and assign another adult to watch if you need to step away.

 Keep a Fire Extinguisher Nearby